snarlysodboxer/postgresinator/README.md

 * More thoroughly test recovery from failure of the master; create task(s) for promoting a new master.

 ###### Debugging:
-* Run any task with `rake <task> debug=true` to get highly verbose debug output.
-E.G. `rake pg:setup debug=true`
-* You can also add the `--trace` option at the end to see when which task is invoked, and when which task is actually executed.
+* You can add the `--trace` option at the end of any rake task to see when which task is invoked, and when which task is actually executed.
-* If you want to put on your DevOps hat, you can run `rake -T -A` to see each individually available task, and run them one at a time to debug each one.
+* If you want to put on your DevOps hat, you can run `cap -T -A` to see each individually available task, and run them one at a time to debug each one.